MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-authentication.md

 ## Overview

 This tutorial creates a sample bot that connects to the Microsoft Graph using an Azure AD v1 or v2 token.
-As part of this process, you'll use code from a GitHub repo, and this tutorial describes how to set that up, including the bot application.
+As part of this process, you'll use code from the [Microsoft/BotBuilder-Samples](https://github.com/Microsoft/BotBuilder-Samples) GitHub repo, and this tutorial describes how to set that up, including the bot application.

 - **Create your bot and an authentication application**
 - **Prepare the bot sample code**